hyperledger-labs/harmonia/src/adhara/interop-service/crosschainInterop/README.md

 ### Cancellations

 The crosschain cancellation flows, used in this PoC, aims at catering for the edge case where the hold for the lead (resp. delivery) leg, or follower (resp. cash) leg, can not be placed, or corrected, and in order to release the hold, the trade must be cancelled.
 More specifically, the hold for a trade can only be cancelled on a specific network, after the trade was cancelled on that network.
 And a trade can only be cancelled on a network, if the hold for that trade is not already placed on that network.
-This means that a trade, where the hold is already in place, can only be cancelled, through the crosschain interop protocol, by cancelling the trade on the other network.
+This means that a trade, where the hold is already in place, can only be cancelled, through the crosschain interop protocol, by cancelling the trade on the other network where the hold is not yet in place.
+Cancellation is not possible when both holds are in place.

 The XvP contract exposes the functionality to start a trade cancellation and perform a trade cancellation.
 The trade cancellation can only be started if it is the first step taken on a network, before creation of the hold.
 The trade cancellation can only be performed if it can be proven that the cancellation was previously started on either of the networks.

-The PvP settlement use case flow for cancellation of a trade is the same whether it is started on the leading network or the following network:
+The general crosschain PvP settlement use case flow for cancellation of a trade is the same whether it is started on the leading network or the following network:

 1. Party A and Party B agree to settle a PvP trade via off-chain orchestration.
 2. Party B places the follow leg cash on hold for Party A, marking the XvP contract as notary on the follower Ethereum network.